Oh! Baby (2019 film): Production

-Casting

 Apart from Samantha, Rao Ramesh, Snigdha, Naga Shourya, Lakshmi and Rajendra Prasad appear in supporting roles.

-Filming

 Principal photography began in December 2018.
 The film was wrapped in mid May 2019.

 Soundtrack

 Music composed by Mickey J. Meyer and released on Aditya Music company.

 Marketing and release

 The first look of film presenting Samantha Akkineni was released on 21 May 2019.
 The teaser of the film released on 25 May.
 The official theatrical trailer of the film was released on 20 June by Suresh Productions.

 The movie was planned to be released on 5 July 2019, along with its dubbed version in Tamil language; it was released in India at this time, and in Kuwait and the United States on July 4, a day earlier.
 Official streaming partner is Netflix.